SteelCompendium/data-md-dse/Bestiary/Monsters/Devils/Statblocks/Devil High Judge.md

     target: The triggering creature
     trigger: A creature targets the high judge with a strike.
     effects:
-      - effect: >-
+      - name: Effect
-          The target makes a **Presence test**.
+        effect: The target makes a **Presence test**.

-          - **≤11:** The target is charmed (save ends).
+        t1: The target is charmed (save ends).

-          - **12-16:** The high judge chooses a new target for the strike.
+        t2: The high judge chooses a new target for the strike.

-          - **17+:** The target takes a bane on the strike.
+        t3: The target takes a bane on the strike.

-          While charmed this way, a creature treats the high judge as an ally, and the high judge can spend 1 Malice on their turn to make that creature move up to 3 squares.
+      - effect: While charmed this way, a creature treats the high judge as an ally, and the high judge can spend 1 Malice on their turn to make that creature move up to 3 squares.
   - name: All Rise
     cost: Villain Action 1
     keywords: